 Saturday 6:30 pm Mike and Ruthie

 Saturday sometime between 7:15 and 8:00 pm Sherry and Val

 Saturday 8:00 pm the meeting (narration doesn't provide time, we know the time from earlier scenes)

 Saturday 7:00 am Johnny and Marvin (both narration and Johnny give it as 7 am)

-Saturday 7:00 am "It was exactly 7 am when he got to the airport" (an error here as he can't be with Marvin at 7 am and at the airport)
+Saturday 7:00 am "It was exactly 7 am when he got to the airport" (Johnny is given as at the airport at 7 when in the prior scene he was with Marvin at 7)

 Saturday 8:15 am Johnny and Joe Piano

 Saturday 8:45 am Johnny at the bus station

 Saturday 9:20 am Johnny drops off key at Mike's

 Saturday 11:29 am Mike at bus station